Jamf-Concepts/Setup-Manager/Docs/FAQ.md

 - Jamf Pro: check that Setup Manager is added to your prestage and the package does not have the label "Availability pending" in Settings> Packages
 - Jamf Pro: do not install JamfConnect.pkg in prestage when you want to use Setup Manager.
 Install JamfConnect with Setup Manager instead
 - you need at least one of the 'Setup Assistant Options' in the prestage to be set to _not_ skip.
-Location Services or 'Choose your Look' are common choices, that you generally want to leave up the user anyway.
-Otherwise Setup Assistant may quit before Setup Manager can launch and do its actions.
+Location Services or 'Choose your Look' are common choices that you generally want to leave up the user anyway.
+Otherwise, Setup Assistant may quit before Setup Manager can launch and do its actions.

 ## Does Setup Manager require Jamf Connect